linzor/u/README.md

  `UpdateNTP=1`                             Disables/Enables ntp time updates

- `NTPserver=time.nist.gov`                 Defines an NTP server
+ `NTPserver=time.nist.gov`                 Defines an ntp server

- `NTPregion="europe"`                      Defines prefered ntp servers region (in case your default doesnt work)
+ `NTPregion="europe"`                      Defines prefered ntp servers region (in case your default doesn't work) `NTPFindNewServer="1"`                   Defines if you want to look for a new ntp server (in case your default doesn't work)